mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 The first one, “piercing, penetrating, one takes the drum and captures the flag,” means offense of the fortress, as an example.
 The second one, “fortified, entrenched, one inspects the front and oversees the rear,” means defense of the fortress.

-“Piercing, penetrating, one takes the drum and captures the flag”: [...] defense and offense, both exist simultaneously in our lives.
+[...]
+Defense and offense, both exist simultaneously in our lives.

 “Piercing, penetrating”: when you try to educate, when you try to teach somebody, you have to “pierce.”
 “You have to pierce” means you have to hit the drum, and take away the flag of [the] egoistic sense.
 The word “piercing” means, even if you use [only] one word, [that] one word must be piercing into the human heart.
 And also, that education must be “penetrating” others.
 That means your education – with words, with mind, with attitude – must be based on *compassion*.
 Otherwise, you cannot penetrate.